d0ughb0yy/python-sniffer/README.md

-# Python sniffer
+# Python Sniffer

-A simple sniffer I wrote using Python to learn how networking works on a lower level
+A simple sniffer I wrote using Python while learning about sniffers.
+It is used for host discovery of a local network.